| Detailing the

 ailerons lower forward edge and the lower wing surface and this projects

 into the airflow causing drag which helps assist further deflection.
+Such seemed not quite the case with the ailerons on

 the Henschel.
 As I couldn’t work out exactly how the whole thing was